 Construction sites are some of the most dangerous work locations in the country.
 If you were injured working construction and believe that a contractor, subcontractor or dangerous piece of equipment is to blame, we can help you seek just compensation.

 Residential and commercial construction workers in New Jersey and Pennsylvania face countless risks on a day-to-day basis.
 While contractors and subcontractors are supposed to maintain safe job sites and avoid putting workers at risk for serious injuries, we know that far too many companies fall far short of meeting these obligations.
-Attorney Blake W. Rush has secured millions of dollars in compensation for clients who have been injured on construction sites in New Jersey, Pennsylvania and across the country*.
+The attorneys at the Law Office of Blake W. Rush have secured millions of dollars in compensation for clients who have been injured on construction sites in New Jersey, Pennsylvania and across the country*.

 While workers’ compensation laws limit the benefits that construction workers can recover through their employers, they do not limit construction workers’ rights to seek compensation from other companies.
 As a result, if you have been injured in any type of construction accident, it is critical that you hire an experienced attorney to conduct a thorough investigation and advise you of your legal rights.